nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part1.rst

 Exercise
 ========

-Completing this exercises in this tutorial depends on:
+Please note, completing the exercises in this tutorial depends on:

 * having a working Python installation,
 * :doc:`installing the eventsourcing library </topics/installing>`, and